salesforce/base-components-recipes/README.md

 # Base Components Recipes

 View examples for base components in small bites.
 Each recipe demonstrates a building block to build pages and apps quickly.
 Use and customize the recipes in your apps.

-> Base components recipes are designed to run on the Salesforce platform.
-To experience Lightning Web Components on any platform, visit https://lwc.dev.

-Base components implement Lightning Design System and are developed using Lightning Web Components.
-They use the `c` namespace and are a snapshot of the `lightning` namespaced components.
-A `c` namespaced component can contain components in the `lightning` namespace.
+Base component recipes open up the source for base components at https://developer.salesforce.com/docs/component-library.
+Explore the inner workings of the components and use the source to build new components with your own requirements.
+The possibilities are endless with the source in your hands!
+Base components recipes are designed to run on the Salesforce platform and on any platform.
+The components implement Lightning Design System and are developed using Lightning Web Components.

 ## Getting Started